lindolan/introductionHtmlCssJs/README.md

 ## 9 (Js)
 A. Make an API call to https://dog.ceo/api/breeds/image/random whenever the button is clicked and print the result to the console.

-B. Add an image showing the random dog image inside the "result" div
+B. Add an image showing the random dog image inside a "result" div

 ## 10 (Js)
 A. On page load, Fetch a list of all dog breeds using https://dog.ceo/api/breeds/list/all and print the result to the console.

 B. Transform the response to a list of dog breeds (strings) Hint: use Object.keys() to get an array of an objects keys

-C. Print the breeds in the "breeds" aside.
+C. Print the breeds in a "breeds" div.
 Hint: Use element.insertAdjacentHTML('beforeend', '...');

 # Tools